Aaryan-kapur/commit-regularly/README.md

 # commit-regularly
 Git commit and push

-An extremely simple scipt to commit every few seconds!
+An extremely simple scipt to commit every few seconds, will only commit if you have made any changes!
 Yes, it will push for you!
 Yes, it will also pull for you!